radarbot-team/radarbot-team-best-pratices/logging/Logging.md

 + AES256 encryptation to send logs to cloud.
 + Easy configuration for each output.
 + Mac app to analyze logs sent from your app.

+For more information about the installation, first steps and advanced configurations [_SwiftyBeaver GitHub_](https://github.com/SwiftyBeaver/SwiftyBeaver)

 #### CleanroomLogger